 - Meanwhile thinly slice the remaining half of red onion, transfer to a small bowl, pour over the apple cider vinegar and mix.
 Leave to one side to pickle.

-- When you’re almost ready to cook the patties, prepare the toppings by toasting the burger buns in a pan, slicing the tomato and cucumber, and picking the coriander leaves off their stalks.
+- When you’re almost ready to cook the patties, prepare the toppings by toasting the burger buns in a pan and slicing the tomato and cucumber.

 - Heat a glug of oil in a pan over a medium heat.
 When the oil is hot, add the patties and fry on each side for 6-8 minutes or until golden brown on both sides.

-- When you’re ready to build the burgers, add some sweet chilli sauce to the bottom bun, followed by a handful of lamb’s lettuce, slices of tomato, the falafel patty, hummus, cucumber, pickled red onion and fresh coriander.
+- When you’re ready to build the burgers, add some sweet chilli sauce to the bottom bun, followed by a handful of lamb’s lettuce, slices of tomato, the falafel patty, hummus, cucumber, pickled red onion and fresh coriander leaves.
 Add the top bun and repeat for the remaining burger.
 Deeeeelicious!